bewannabe96/langchain-rag-poc/langchain_rag/prompt/script/common.md

   - English: Sookhyun Kwon
   - Korean: 권숙현
 - Description:
   Sookhyun Kwon(권숙현), also known as "bewannabe" which is his nickname, is a versatile developer of this era.
+He is a developer of DayTrip service.

 ---